Editors’ Note: This story contains mention of sexual assault.

 UF sent out a public safety alert about a reported rape at a fraternity house that occurred last weekend.

 On Friday, UF issued a timely warning email to notify the campus community of the incident, which took place at an unknown fraternity house Feb.
 20. Because the Campus Security Authority did not provide more information, UF has been unable to take action, according to the alert.

-UF is required to send out “timely warning messages” about crimes deemed a serious or constant threat to the campus community under the Clery Act, a federal law requiring universities to notify students and faculty of campus threats, such as sexual assault and gun violence.
+The university is required to send out “timely warning messages” under the Clery Act — a federal law that requires universities to notify students and faculty of campus threats, such as sexual assault and gun violence.

-Contact Asta Hemenway at firstname.lastname@example.org.
-Follow her on Twitter @astahemenway.
+Contact Jiselle Lee at email@example.com.
+Follow her on Twitter @jiselle_lee.

 Jiselle Lee is a second-year journalism student and the East Gainesville Reporter.
 This is her second semester at The Alligator, and she is excited to continue her work at the Metro desk.
 In her spare time, she enjoys eating her way around Gainesville.